 Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-In the previous tutorial, we have seen how you can detect edges in an image.
+In a previous tutorial, we have seen how you can detect edges in an image.
 However, that's not usually enough in the image processing phase.
 In this tutorial, you will learn how you can detect shapes (mainly lines and circles) in images using Hough Transform technique in Python using OpenCV library.

 The Hough Transform is a popular feature extraction technique to detect any shape within an image.
-It is mainly used in image analysis, computer vision and image recognition.
+It is mainly used in image analysis, computer vision, and image recognition.

 Let's get started, installing the requirements:

 Importing the modules: